yc702/Randomized-Phase-II-Selection-Design-with-Order-Constrained-Strata/README.md

         + This code contains code for simulation and case studies.

 2. **fig folder**
-    * This part contains the figures in the paper
+    * This part contains the figures in the paper.